-This form lets you email DOZENS of BC decision-makers at once!
-Enter your address to help find your local representative; then scroll past the list of recipients, review the wording and subject line, and send!
+How to use: This form lets you email dozens of BC decision-makers at once.
+Enter your address to help find your local representative, then scroll past the list of recipients, review, and send.

-Note: the “Action Network” tool requires a return address so that the system can find your MLA.
-If you prefer not to enter your address, you also can use our template wording to email policy-makers yourself.
+Note: the “Action Network” tool requires a return address so their system can find your MLA.
+If you prefer not to enter your address, you can use our template wording to email policy-makers yourself.

 Learn more about why this matters.